girl-hub/Test-Plan-Document/README.md

 * Steps: [go to the web page](https://www.zara.com/us/), under "Choose your favourite departments" choose any or all af the categories

 * Expected results: depending which categories the user will select, he/ she will get updates on trends on these categories

+* Actual result: the user gets updates onselected categories

 #### Test Type: